Heatblur-Simulations/f-4e-manual/_sources/cockpit.rst.txt

 .. image:: images/Rounds.png

-Programs for current available number of rounds prior to takeoff using dial.
+Shows the currently available number of nose gun rounds.
+The counter must be set manually by the pilot whenever rearming.

 Rudder Pedal Adjustment Crank